-NI Water in conjunction with RSPB and NIEA used a SCAMP approach to restore 2000ha of peat bog on the Garron Plateau in Antrim.
+In 2019, NI Water’s SCAMP team in conjunction with RSPB and NIEA restored 2000 hectares of peat bog on the Garron Plateau in Antrim.
 Grazing densities were reduced and bog drains dug in the 1960s were blocked in order to restore the former quality of the bog, promote carbon sequestration and filter drinking water for abstraction by NI Water.

-The Garron Plateau Bog Restoration Project was launched in 2013 to restore the largest expanse of intact blanket bog in Northern Ireland to a favourable condition and to improve the quality and reliability of the water received at NIW’s Dungonnell treatment works which is supplied by the Garron catchment.
+The Garron Plateau Bog Restoration Project was launched in 2013 to restore the largest expanse of intact blanket bog in Northern Ireland to a favourable condition and to improve the quality and reliability of the water received at NI Water’s Dungonnell water treatment works (WTW) which is supplied by the Garron catchment.

 - Re-establish natural hydrological conditions and restore the function of the bog, thereby reducing greenhouse gases;

 - Conserve biodiversity by preserving bog features that support a wide range of plant and animal species;

 - Prevent peat erosion, thereby reducing treatment costs and carbon footprint of Dungonnell WTW; and

 - Improve raw water quality and reduce variation in water quality in the reservoir by improved regulation of supply through filtering and retention effects.